kshoji-nt/BmZuc_cleavage/README.md

 ## Overview:
 This repository contains the code needed to reproduce the result of the following manuscript:

-Zucchini consensus motifs determine the mechanism of pre-piRNA production.
-Natsuko Izumi*, Keisuke Shoji*, Yutaka Suzuki, Susumu Katsuma, and Yukihide Tomari*. under submission.
+Natsuko Izumi*, Keisuke Shoji*, Yutaka Suzuki, Susumu Katsuma and Yukihide Tomari.
+(2020) Zucchini consensus motifs determine the mechanism of pre-piRNA production.
+Nature, doi: 10.1038/s41586-020-1966-9
+*These authors are equality contributed to this work.

 ## Contents:
 #### Bombyx_mori_analysis/